 SDSU has an excellent pre-veterinary medicine curriculum that allows students to meet the basic science & other course requirements for application to Colleges of Veterinary Medicine (CVM) throughout the nation.
 SDSU also has the advantage of having departments that offer many complementary courses that can enhance your opportunity for acceptance into a CVM.
 Examples of such courses include: animal nutrition, feed technology, livestock reproduction, pathogenic microbiology, virology, immunology, production courses (both animal and dairy science), anatomy and physiology of animals, and animal diseases and their control.

-The pre-veterinary medicine curriculum requires roughly 2 years (60 plus credit hours) of your undergraduate time.
+The pre-veterinary medicine curriculum requires roughly two years (60 plus credit hours) of your undergraduate time.
 Most of the required and recommended classes are also included in related academic majors.
 Since the pre-veterinary program is not an academic degree, students are encouraged to work concurrently toward a specific B.S. degree during their pre-veterinary program.
 At SDSU, examples of B.S. degrees in related fields include: Biology, Microbiology, Wildlife & Fisheries, Animal Science, and Dairy and Food Science.
 Students also may major in unrelated fields such as journalism, music, etc. (A degree in an unrelated field will require more coursework.)
-The Veterinary Science department updates recommendations for pre-veterinary course requirements annually.
-Course requirements for academic degree programs elsewhere on the SDSU campus may be found at each department's website or in the SDSU General Catalog.
+The Veterinary and Biomedical Sciences Department updates recommendations for pre-veterinary course requirements annually.

 Once students have completed most or all course prerequisites, they may then apply to one or more CVMs, typically in the fall of their junior or senior year.
 Other requirements for application include sitting for the GRE standardized examination and completion of the national online CVM application, called the Veterinary Medical College Application (VMCAS).
-In many instances, students have to apply for CVM admission in multiple years before acceptance.
 Admission to colleges of veterinary medicine is very competitive and selective.
 Scholastic performance in pre-professional courses, standardized test scores, animal experiences, and extracurricular activities are used in the selection of candidates.
 A solid foundation in the sciences is basic to success in veterinary medicine, and scholastic achievement is used as a measure of this foundation.